gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the needed keys by the key handler.

-SCTP DTLS chunk directly uses DTLS 1.3 protection operator by requesting protection and unprotection of a buffer, in particular the protection buffer should never exceed the possible SCTP packet size thus DTLS protection operator needs to be aware of the PMTU (see {{pmtu}}).
+SCTP DTLS chunk directly uses DTLS 1.3 protection operator by requesting protection and unprotection of a buffer adding overhead.
+Thus, there exist a need to coordinate between the protection operator and the SCTP chunk handler so that the SCTP packet payloads created are such that the final SCTP packet fits the path MTU (see {{pmtu}}).

 The key management part of the DTLS 1.3 is the set of data and procedures that take care of key distribution, verification, and